 Which Fertility Treatment is Right for YOU?

-The initial evaluation of the fertility factors of both the male and female are key in order to properly assess which method is the right choice for a particular patient/couple.
+The initial evaluation of the fertility factors for both the male and female are key in order to properly assess which method of treatment is the right choice for a particular patient/couple.
 The evaluation process can be done quickly, efficiently and thoroughly; often all in one day.

-To initiate the process of a comprehensive evaluation and to discover which treatment option is right for you, request an initial consultation with Dr. Ahlering, TODAY.
-Call 636-778-9899.
+To initiate the process of a comprehensive evaluation and to discover which treatment option is right for you, request an initial consultation.

 There are four basic fertility treatment options available: